wp-plugins/flyzoo/readme.txt

 == Description ==

-All you need to chat on your social network, e-commerce, community or blog!

-Meet your customers and close more sales with live support chat.

-Engage your users in chat rooms and private (one-to-one) chat conversations.
+All you need to chat on your e-commerce, community or blog: meet your customers and close more sales with live support chat, engage your users in chat rooms and private (one-to-one) chat conversations.

 * Live Support: welcome your visitors and proactively invite them to chat or contact you while you're offline!